benrosenberg/benrosenberg/README.md

 ## About me

-I'm a student at Cornell University pursuing a bachelor's in Operations Research Engineering.
-I plan on graduating in 2022.
+I'm a student at Cornell University pursuing a double major in Operations Research Engineering and Computer Science.
+I plan on graduating in 2023.

 See [my website](https://benrosenberg.info) for more details.